habi/EAWAG-manuscript/manuscript.md

 The workflow is relying only on free and open-source software and can thus be used and verified independently by any interested reader.
 All the Jupyter notebook described herein is also freely available online [@doi:10.5281/zenodo.6798632].

 ## Acknowledgments {.page_break_before}

-We thank Salome Mwaiko for taking care of the fish collection at EAWAG and Mark Charran for helping to find suitable specimens to represent each species.
+We thank Salome Mwaiko for taking care of the fish collection at Eawag and Mark Charran for helping to find suitable specimens to represent each species.
+We are grateful to the [Microscopy Imaging Center](https//www.mic.unibe.ch/) of the University of Bern for the infrastructural support.
 We thank the `manubot` project [@doi:10.1371/journal.pcbi.1007128] for helping us write this manuscript collaboratively.

 ## Supplementary Materials {.page_break_before}